 The noise about rice

-In 2018, the Ministry of Agriculture claimed that Nigeria’s rice production had risen to 5.3 million, MTPA from less than 4 million MTPA before 2015.
+In 2018/19 data, the Ministry of Agriculture claims that Nigeria’s rice production has risen to 5.3 million MTPA, from less than 4 million MTPA before 2015.

-It admitted that local demand for rice was 7.2 million MTPA, with a supply gap of 1.9 million MTPA.
+It admits that local demand for rice is 7.2 million MTPA, reflecting a supply gap of 1.9 million MTPA.

 The Rice Processors Association of Nigeria (RIPAN) confirmed to BusinessDay on November 20, 2019, that rice production as of that day was 5.1 million MTPA, leaving a supply gap of 2.1 million MTPA.